 To earn your CDL in California, all commercial vehicle drivers must take the CDL truck driving written test.
-One or more knowledge-based, truck written tests is often required, depending upon the specific endorsement you need.
-To get an endorsement for your CDL written test, which is part of your truck driving written test, you must first pass the written portion.
+Depending upon the specific endorsement you need, one or more knowledge-based, written tests are often required.
+To get an endorsement for your CDL in California, you must first pass the written portion.

 You must pass the CDL truck written test in California for the specific class vehicle you plan to drive, plus you may need additional endorsements.
 However, if you are upgrading your Class C CDL to a Class A CDL, you can waive all knowledge and endorsement tests that were completed or waived on the previous application, including HazMat.
 The new application must have been started within 12 months of the previous renewal date.

-The Class A CDL test includes 3 parts: general trucking knowledge, driving safely and transporting cargo safely.
+The Class A CDL written test includes 3 parts: general trucking knowledge, driving safely and transporting cargo safely.
 You must answer all road sign questions correctly before going on to the general knowledge portion.
 Test questions are taken from this manual.
 We highly recommend you get a copy of the road signs book and memorize it.
 You must answer 80% or more correctly to pass.

 Please be aware that there are additional restrictions with the CDL license in California.
-In addition to the CDL truck written test general knowledge exam, you must take special tests for each of the following endorsements:
+In addition to the truck driving written test general knowledge exam, you must take special tests for each of the following endorsements:

 H – Drive a vehicle that transports hazardous materials